Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Identifiability

 \section{Identifiability}

-Most current work presumes that optimizing \Eqref{eq:loss} can obtain correct ranking model \citep{wang2018position,chen2022lbd,chen2023multi}.
-Unfortunately, there are no guarantees about it: all we know is that the product of two model outputs is correct, but sometimes they lead to a poor ranking performance as shown in the Example \ref{exm:wrong_ranking}.
-Our goal is to explore a fundamental condition that the underlying latent relevance function can be recovered (\ie, \textbf{identifiable}), formulated as:
+Most current work presumes that optimizing the two models in the form of \Eqref{eq:examination_hypothesis} can yield an accurate ranking model \citep{wang2018position,chen2022lbd,chen2023multi}.
+Regrettably, there are no guarantees regarding this assumption.
+While it is established that the product of the outputs from the two models is accurate, there are instances, as demonstrated in Example \ref{exm:wrong_ranking}, where this approach results in poor ranking performance.
+Our objective is to investigate a fundamental condition under which the underlying latent relevance function can be recovered (\textit{i.e.,} \textbf{identifiable}), formulated as:

-Note that it's intractable to directly recover the exact relevance model since we can scale $r(\cdot)$ by $n$ times and scale $o(\cdot)$ by $\nicefrac{1}{n}$ times while keeping their product remaining the same.
-In practice, we are often interested in relevance that is identifiable up to a scaling transformation, which is enough for pairwise ranking objective.
-Thus, we introduce the following definition for identifiability:
+In this paper, we intentionally prevent imposing specific constraints on the models of $r'$ and $o'$, making our approach broadly adaptable to existing work based on the examination hypothesis.
+It is worth noting that directly recovering an exact relevance model is impractical, as scaling $r(\cdot)$ by a factor of $n$ and $o(\cdot)$ by $\nicefrac{1}{n}$ would leave their product unchanged.
+In practice, we are often interested in making relevance identifiable up to a scaling transformation, which is sufficient for pairwise ranking objectives.
+Consequently, we introduce the following definition of identifiability:

-\begin{definition}[Identifiable] We say that the relevance model is identifiable, if:
+\begin{definition}[Identifiability] We say that the relevance model is identifiable, if:

 \end{definition}